-- 1.1 This document sets out the academic regulations for undergraduate degrees, other than the Master of Pharmacy (MPharm), in the Medway School of Pharmacy.
-These are joint awards of the University of Greenwich and the University of Kent and these Regulations apply to all students registered for these programmes, regardless of their university of registration. - 1.2 The Regulations set out the requirements for the assessment and progression of students, the award of credit and the classification of academic awards.
+- 1.1 This document sets out the academic regulations for undergraduate degrees, other than the Master of Pharmacy (MPharm) with or without a Foundation year, in the Medway School of Pharmacy.
+These are joint awards of the University of Greenwich and the University of Kent and these Regulations apply to all students registered for these programmes, regardless of their university of registration.
+These regulations supersede any previous regulations for Undergraduate Programmes other than the MPharm programme with or without a Foundation year. - 1.2 The Regulations set out the requirements for the assessment and progression of students, the award of credit and the classification of academic awards.
 They are subject to the approval of the senior academic bodies of both institutions (the University of Greenwich's Academic Council and the University of Kent's Senate). - 1.3 Hereinafter in these Regulations 'the universities' shall be taken to refer to the University of Greenwich and the University of Kent, who hold conjoint responsibility for the Medway School of Pharmacy.